Sunday Omobolanle: Early life and career

 He was born on January 10, 1954, at Ilora, a town in Oyo State southwestern Nigeria.

 He is the father of Sunkanmi Omobolanle, a Nigerian film actor and director.

-Sunday Omobolanle had scripted, directed, produced and featured in several Nigerian film such as Adun Ewuro, a 2011 Nigerian film that featured Adebayo Salami.
+Sunday Omobolanle scripted, directed, produced and featured in several Nigerian film such as Adun Ewuro, a 2011 Nigerian film that featured Adebayo Salami.

 In recognition of his contributions to the Nigerian film industry, he was bestowed with a National award, MON by Olusegun Obasanjo, the former president of the Federal Republic of Nigeria.